 Men and the Goddess

-Feminism and the Modern Pagan Male was the subject of a slightly controversial talk, first given at Pagan Pathways in 2010, by Silverspear.
-As a result, some members of the audience expressed their desire to explore in greater detail the interesting question of how modern pagan males can successfully embrace the Goddess while still remaining faithful to their masculinity.
+“Feminism and the Modern Pagan Male” was the title of a rather controversial talk, first given at Pagan Pathways in 2010, by Silverspear.
+As a result, some members of the audience expressed their desire to explore in greater detail the interesting question as to how modern pagan males can successfully embrace the Feminine Principle while still remaining faithful to their masculinity.
+The points raised at the time are even more relevant within the context of gender issues today.

-That opening paragraph is an extract from an email that was sent to individuals on Pagan Pathways mailing list inviting them to take part in a discussion based on an earlier talk.
-The intention was to explore how pagan men could best relate to the Goddess, or the Feminine Principle as some describe it.
-Having spent many years studying this issue, the debate for me was rather frustrating because I felt there was a reluctance to explore the issue in any depth.
-With the benefit of hindsight that is now hardly surprising, because the subject is undeniably complex, and particularly challenging to women who consider that they are victims of a patriarchal culture and feel passionate about defending the role of the Goddess in modern paganism.
-However, the purpose of the discussion was not to undermine the Goddess or attack Feminism at all, but to examine how men can find the Goddess, or the Feminine Principle, within themselves without attempting to seek Her in the opposite sex.
-In fact, a perusal of some feminist websites confirms that many women indeed share the view that men have no right to regard women as token goddesses.
+With the benefit of hindsight, that is hardly surprising.
+The subject is undeniably complex, and particularly emotively challenging to women who consider that they are victims of a patriarchal culture and therefore feel passionate about defending the role of the Goddess in the world today.
+However, the purpose of the discussion was not to undermine the Goddess or attack Feminism in any way at all, but to examine how men can find the Goddess, or the Feminine Principle, within themselves without attempting to seek Her externally – such as in the opposite sex.
+In fact, a perusal of some feminist websites confirms that many women share the view that men have no right to project their gender fantasies on to women by regarding them as token goddesses.